Week 1:

 • <!DOCTYPE html>

-The declaration defines that this document is an HTML5 document
+Defines this as an HTML5 document

 • <html lang="en">

-Declares that the site is in English
+Declares the site language is English

 • <html>

-The element is the root element of an HTML page
+Root element of the HTML page

 • <head>

-Contains meta information about the HTML page
+Contains meta information about the page

 • <title>